 Type of institution: University/Higher Education Institution

-Charles Sturt's three-year Bachelor of Laws is an internationally unique undergraduate law degree.
-As well as teaching the traditional law curriculum, our course incorporates Indigenous Australian content, embeds cultural competence and offers a range of specialised regional law topics.
+Available online, our three-year Bachelor of Laws is an internationally unique undergraduate law degree.
+Along with teaching the traditional law curriculum, our course incorporates Australian First Nations content, embeds cultural competence, and offers a range of specialised regional law topics.
+By obtaining a Bachelor of Laws, you are opening yourself to endless career opportunities – from government and non-government organisations and private enterprises to furthering your studies to become a solicitor or barrister.

 Standard entry requirements